William Hughes Miller: Research

-Awards and honors
+Awards and honours

-In 2011 he became a member of the German Academy of Sciences Leopoldina.
+Miller has received numerous awards, including the Annual Prize of the International Academy of Quantum Molecular Science (1974), the Ernest O. Lawrence Award (1985), the Irving Langmuir Award in Chemical Physics (1990), the ACS Award in Theoretical Chemistry (1994), the Hirschfelder Prize in Theoretical Chemistry (1996), the Ira Remsen Award (1997), the Spiers Medal of the Royal Society of Chemistry (1998), the Peter Debye Award in Physical Chemistry (2003), the Welch Award in Chemistry (2007), the Herschbach Award in Molecular Dynamics (2007), and the Ahmed Zewail Prize in Molecular Sciences (2011).

+Earlier in his career, he held an Alfred P. Sloan Research Fellowship (1970–1972) and was a Camille and Henry Dreyfus Teacher-Scholar (1973–1979).
+He was also an Overseas Fellow of Churchill College, Cambridge (1975–1976), a recipient of the Alexander von Humboldt Senior Scientist Award (1981–1982), and a Christensen Fellow of St Catharine's College, Oxford (1993).

+Miller was elected to the National Academy of Sciences in 1987 and became a Fellow of the American Academy of Arts and Sciences in 1993.
+In 2011, he was elected to the German Academy of Sciences Leopoldina.
+He is also a member of the International Academy of Quantum Molecular Science.

-Miller was elected a Foreign Member of the Royal Society (ForMemRS) of London in 2015.
+Miller was elected a Foreign Member of the Royal Society (ForMemRS) in 2015.
 His nomination reads:

 Professor Miller's papers over the last 45 years have essentially defined the field of theoretical chemical dynamics.
 His seminal contributions include a comprehensive semi-classical theory of atomic and molecular collisions, an elegant theory of electronically non-adiabatic processes in which the nuclear and electronic motions are treated on an equal footing, a highly accurate semi-classical "instanton" theory of deep quantum tunnelling events, and the definitive exact quantum mechanical theory of chemical reaction rates.
 These fundamental developments are at the root of the agreement between theory and experiment that we are now accustomed to seeing in chemical reaction dynamics, and the basis of essentially all modern theoretical research in the area.

-Miller was the 2007 recipient of the Welch Award in Chemistry.
-He is also a member of the National Academy of Sciences and the International Academy of Quantum Molecular Science.